ansible/ansible/docs/docsite/rst/windows_setup.rst

     # version can be 3.0, 4.0 or 5.1
     &$file -Version 5.1 -Username $username -Password $password -Verbose

-Once completed, the following commands should be run to remove the auto logon and set the execution policy back to the default of ``Restricted`` from
+Once completed, you will need to remove auto logon and set the execution policy back to the default of ``Restricted``.
+You can do this with the following PowerShell commands:
-PowerShell:

 .. code-block:: powershell